shoieb/RabbitMQ.Publisher/README.md

 docker-compose up
 ```

-It will create a single message "Hello Wrold!"
+It will create a single message "Hello World!"